top of page

 About

 One of my greatest joys has been homeschooling my three children.
-Our home is filled with music, read alouds, good food, games, and tons of laughter.
-Like most people, my life often feels packed out, but I like to think it is filled with precious things.
-I enjoy traveling with my family to different cities where we take a particular interest in touring museums together.
-I love any activity that involves water: swimming, beach days, kayaking, stand up paddleboarding, watching a Longwood Gardens fountain show, or walking along a lake.
-Being by the water is sweetly refreshing for my soul.
+Our home is filled with music, read-alouds, good food, games, and lots of laughter.
+Life is full, but I like to think it’s full of precious things.
+As a family, we love exploring new cities—especially their museums.
+I’m also drawn to anything involving water: swimming, kayaking, stand-up paddleboarding, beach days, or simply walking along a lake.
+Being near the water is a deep refreshment to my soul.

 Thanks for submitting!